isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Preconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
 This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and may have the wrong semantics (do you always want to abort in debug mode and check nothing in productions runs?).

 ##### Note

 Preconditions should be part of the interface rather than part of the implementation, but we don't yet have the language facilities to do that.
+Once language support becomes avaliable (e.g., see the [contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf)) we will adopt the standaversion of preconditions, postconditoions, and assertions.

 ##### Note